tomn2804/Layoutize/README.md

 ﻿# Layoutize
-An object-oriented and schematic ways of building and managing Windows files/directories using PowerShell.
+An object-oriented and schematic way of building Windows file & directory structures using PowerShell.

 # Current State
-As of Jan.
-5, 2022, this project is still in development with future release goal of late June 2022.
+This project is currently in development.

 # Quick Preview